Using the Documents API

 The code below does the following:

-As you can see from the example above, the expected payload of the command is an object containing a document id ({ documentId: string }).
-Registering the command requires the exact type of the payload, otherwise your extension will not compile.
-The documentId will be the id of the document the menu is attached to, in this case, the exact entity in the Domain Model editor canvas.
+As you can see from the example above, the expected payload of the menu action is DocumentContext (for example, an object containing a document id ({ documentId: string })).
+The documentId will be the Id of the document the menu is attached to (in this example, the exact entity in the domain model editor canvas).

 Extensibility Feedback